torvalds/linux/Documentation/driver-api/uio-howto.rst

 -  develop the main part of your driver in user space, with all the tools and libraries you're used to.

--  bugs in your driver won't crash the kernel.
+-  s in your driver won't crash the kernel.

 -  updates of your driver can take place without recompiling the kernel.